ReactorScram/lookaround/issues.md

 for that.
 I think on Linux I can get it from `/sys/class/net` but I can't remember the trick for that.
 I think last time I did this (for that work project) I just punted to Qt.

+# 01FP9A272Q94Y08MAKX7BFT11M

+Need CLI args

+I don't know if this multicast addr and this port are unused.
+Having CLI args lets us work around other apps.